Anthony Wayne Van Leer: Biography

-During the American Civil War, his family had close ties to the Union.
+During the American Civil War, his family had close ties to the Union, the Underground Railroad and Free Negro communities.
 Furnace operations ceased in 1862 for the remainder of the war.
 Despite the fact that the Union army utilized scorched earth tactics, and unlike other furnaces in the area, the Cumberland Furnace was not destroyed by the Union Army.
 His home was also used as a headquarters.

 He died on July 9, 1863, in Nashville, Tennessee and the ownership of Cumberland Furnace passed to his grandchildren Vanleer Kirkman and Mary Florence Kirkman.
 Mary and her husband bought out her brother's share of the furnace.
 Mary's husband was a Union Captain.
 All former slaves were kept on payroll.

 Legacy

 The town of Vanleer, Tennessee is named in his honor.
 Van Leer hired famed William Strickland to design his children's homes.